Paul Bracewell: Managerial career

 In September 1997, Bracewell took a similar role with ambitious Division Two club Fulham, working under head coach Ray Wilkins and director of football Kevin Keegan.
 When Wilkins was dismissed at the end of the season, Keegan took sole charge of the first team and kept Bracewell as his assistant.
 Keegan accepted the offer to become England national football team manager in March 1999, but remained in charge of the Fulham team until the end of that season, guiding them to the Division Two title with 101 points, before quitting as Fulham manager.
 Bracewell was promoted to the position of manager, and despite them competing in the top half of Division One throughout the campaign, he was dismissed on 30 March 2000 in favour of the more experienced Jean Tigana, who achieved promotion to the Premier League a year later.
 He scored once during his spell with Fulham in a 2–0 win against Wycombe Wanderers in September 1998.

 In October 2000 he became manager of Halifax Town although his stint there lasted less than a year.
 He resigned from the club 4 games into the 2001/02 season.
 During his brief spell in charge he steered to the team to just 11 wins in 41 games, which included a 2–0 home FA cup exit at the hands of non league Gateshead.

 Coaching career

 In 2013, he was appointed as Development Coach for the Sunderland Under 21s and 18s and helped with the transition between the two.
 In June 2015, after assisting Dick Advocaat with first team duties at the end of the 2014–15 season, he was appointed First Team Coach at Sunderland, and shortly afterwards was promoted to the role of Assistant Manager.
 He left his role with Sunderland on 17 June 2017.

+Bracewell is currently a consultant for the Grow Football app and spent several years as an elite development coach at Tottenham Hotspur's academy until leaving in April 2025.